Sláinte! Celebrate St. Patrick's Day in Mystic Country Last Updated: March 2022

-As they say… we are all Irish on St. Patrick’s Day, so if you are looking for an authentic Irish meal and a properly poured Guinness to celebrate with, we are happy to help steer you in the right direction!
-And if you would rather earn your beer with a light workout, or even celebrate via a drive-through parade, we have got the details on those options too.
-Get your green (masks) ready and read on for our best ways to celebrate the season.
+As they say… we’re all Irish on St. Patrick’s Day, so if you’re looking for an authentic Irish meal and a properly poured Guinness to celebrate with, we’re happy to help steer you in the right direction!
+And if you’d rather earn your beer with a light workout, or celebrate with bagpipers and a parade, we’ve got the details on those options too.
+Get your green ready and read on for our best ways to celebrate the season.

-As always, be sure to check with each location before making plans as hours and details may change due to COVID-19.
+As always, be sure to check with each location before making plans as hours and details may change.